Palm leaf branch

 Sea to Preserve

 The Palm Beaches are known for world-famous hotels, boutiques and golf, but we are also home to stunning natural areas, protected wetlands and dive sites teeming with life.
-From eco-friendly attractions such as the Loggerhead Marinelife Center and Manatee Lagoon to protected wildlife areas, there’s no better place than The Palm Beaches to experience the miracle of nature.
+As the Sea Turtle Capital of Florida, our shores welcome thousands of nesting sea turtles each year—just one of the many reasons our coastal ecosystem is so extraordinary.
+From eco-friendly attractions such as Manatee Lagoon and the Loggerhead Marinelife Center to protected wildlife areas, there’s no better place than The Palm Beaches to experience the miracle of nature.
 So please birdwatch, hike, bike, and snorkel responsibly—it’s the best way to preserve our natural resources for future generations to enjoy.

 Tips for Exploring